Castle Rock Recap: The Last Trumpet

 Something is definitely unusual about Molly Strand.
 We watch the 1991 version of her cross the street to Henry Deaver’s house.
 As his father lays in bed attached to a breathing machine, Molly, who walked barefoot in the snow by the way, stares at him.
 She unhooks the tube and watches a religious man die.
 Why?
 Was Henry’s father doing something evil that Molly saw (or, more likely, psychically felt) and was just protecting her childhood crush?
 And did she know where Henry was when she did it?

-Back in the present day, Jackie Torrance is talking to Molly about being on the show Local Color the next day to promote a real estate project.
+Back in the present day, Jackie Torrance is talking to Molly about being on the show Local Color the next day to promote a real-estate project.
 After some chit-chat about the dire state of Castle Rock, there’s a nice beat in which Molly seems to “sense” Henry about to come through the door just before he does.
 He seems to be very casual.
 Maybe he doesn’t know about the childhood crush.
 He clearly doesn’t know about the murder.
 We see Molly “hearing” sound clips from the previous two episodes, including moments with Henry she was nowhere near.
 She clearly has some remarkable powers, and Henry seems to amplify them.
 She even knows that Henry wants to sell the Old Deaver Place.

 After a flashback in which Molly invites Henry into her room to check out her Ramones and Violent Femmes posters, we check in with the creepiest kid in Shawshank, eating his Wonder Bread and basically creeping everyone out.
 He starts glaring at Lacy’s photo on the wall — would it really still be there? — adding to the theory that the warden kidnapped him.
 Officer Zalewski passes all of this information on to Henry, who needs more information.